oroinc/documentation/user/back-office/system/user-management/users/configuration/user-localization.rst

 Configure Localization Settings per User
 ========================================

+.. hint:: This section is part of the :ref:`Localization and Translation <concept-guide--localization-translation>` concept guide that provides a general understanding of the localization and translation processes in OroCommerce.

 To define the custom localization options for the particular user:

 1. Navigate to **System > User management > Users** in the main menu.